-The first step to become a Virginia Master Naturalist is the successful completion of a 40-hour training course with your area chapter that includes both classroom and field experience.
-The training course is designed as a broad based survey course that provides volunteers with a background knowledge of the area in which they will pursue their service projects.
+The first step to becoming a Virginia Master Naturalist is the successful completion of a 40-hour training course with your area chapter that includes both classroom and field experience.
+The training course is designed as a broad-based survey course that provides volunteers with background knowledge of the area in which they will pursue their service projects.
 This course is required only once in the life of a Virginia Master Naturalist.
 More on what to expect from your basic training.

 The Rivanna Chapter of the Virginia Master Naturalists is pleased to announce that the 2016 Basic Training will begin February 10 at the Ivy Creek Natural Area.
 This year’s class will be on Wednesday mornings from 9am – 12 pm from mid-February to mid-May with field trips scheduled Wednesday afternoons and some Saturdays